 AND m.[text]
 LIKE '%view%instead of%'

-One of the messages is
+One of the results:

+Are you considering In-Memory OLTP?
+Columnstore?
+Partitioning?
+Or maybe all of them together?
 Check the error messages before you commit to a design.
 It might save you a headache later.

 SELECT *